-EASEMENT: The written authorization of a property owner for the use by another, and for a specified purpose, of any designated part of the owner's property.
+EASEMENT: The written authorization of by a property owner for the use by another, and for a specified purpose, of any designated part of the owner's property.

-ENGINEER: The Municipal Engineer or consulting An engineer licensed by the State of Maine.
+ENGINEER: An engineer licensed by the State of Maine.

-FINAL PLAN: The final drawings on which the subdivider's plan of subdivision is presented to the Planning Board for approval and which, if approved, may be filed for record with the Municipal Clerk and County Registry of Deeds.
+FINAL PLAN: The final drawings on which the subdivider_Applicant's plan of subdivision is presented to the Planning Board for approval and which, if approved, may shall be filed for record with the Municipal Clerk and recorded in the Cumberland County Registry of Deeds.